rodydavis/rodydavis/src/content/docs/sqlite/ui-thread.md

 related:
   - sqlite/key-value.md
   - sqlite/no-sql.md
-  - first-flutter-project.md
+  - flutter/getting-started.md
-  - flutter-graph-database.md
+  - flutter/graph-database.md
-  - export-sqlite-dart.md
+  - dart/export-sqlite.md
 ---

+# SQLite on the UI Thread

 [SQLite](https://www.sqlite.org/) is a lot faster than you may realize.
 In [Flutter](https://flutter.dev/) for example there is [drift](https://pub.dev/packages/drift), [sqlite\_async](https://pub.dev/packages/sqlite_async) and [sqflite](https://pub.dev/packages/sqflite) which allow for async access of data.
 But with [sqlite3](https://pub.dev/packages/sqlite3) you can query with sync functions! 🤯